Sales Call Playbook

 Visibility → SEO:

-"If we could get you showing up in your city when someone searches for what you do — so those people are finding you instead of your competitor — how would that change things for you?"
+"If people in [city] started finding you first when they searched — instead of your competitor — how would that change things for you?"

 Trust → Website Design:

-"If we could build you a professional site that makes people trust your business the moment they land on it — and it's optimized for Google from day one — what would that mean for you?"
+"If we could build you a site that makes people trust you the moment they land on it — what would that mean for you?"

-"If we could redesign your site so it matches or beats what your competitor has — and start getting you to show up above them on Google — how would that change the game for you?"
+"If we could redesign your site to match or beat your competitor's — and get you ranking above them on Google — how would that change the game for you?"

-"And what would it mean for your business if every month, more of those leads started coming to you instead of them?"
+Go deeper: "And what would it mean if every month, more of those leads came to you instead of them?"

 ✓ Did they describe the value themselves? → Step 4.
 If not → go back to discovery.